Sample Size Calculator for Survey Researchers

-If you have previous studies researching what you are currently researching than you can use the standard-deviation reported in that study.
-However, it is often the case that there is no prior research for your topic of interest.
-In this case, for the sake of being conservative, set the standard deviation, p = 0.5.
+It’s best to use standard-deviations data from previous or similar studies for your current.
+However, often it is the case there is no prior research for your topic of interest.
+In these circumstances, for the sake of being conservative, set the standard deviations, p = 0.5.

-Please note if you are going to use a distribution value other than 0.5 you have the replace p2 with p(1-p) in the initial sample size calculator equation below.
+Please note that if you plan to use a distribution value other than 0.5, you have to replace p2 with p(1-p) in the initial sample size calculator equation below.

 Calculate the initial sample size estimate

 Simply calculate N = ( z 2× p 2 ) / e 2

 Divide N by 1 + (N / population), where “population” is the size of the total population you are targeting.